jantumajer/TACR-TreeDataClim/Input/README.md

 **Country borders** : ESRI shapefile `shp` with country borders in WGS-84 projection (alternatively, any other type of geographical information<sup>2</sup> can be used)

-<sup>1</sup> The `rwl` is standard format for storing tree-ring width data used by dendrochronological comunity.
+<sup>1</sup> `rwl` is standard format for storing tree-ring width data used by dendrochronological comunity.
 You can find details about this and other types of dendrochronological formats [here](https://www.treeringsociety.org/resources/SOM/Brewer_Murphy_SupplementaryMaterial.pdf).

 <sup>2</sup> E.g., administrative borders, rivers, urban districts, biogeographical regions, etc.